joeytwiddle/d2l-one/README.md

 I recommend using VSCode because we have already configured some things in the `.vscode` folder.
 (Format code with prettier, auto-organise imports.)

 Open the repo root folder (`code .`), not the individual subfolders, to benefit from the shared configuration.
 You can do all the coding in one window.

+### Authentication with Google Sheets

+You may be able to get these files from an existing developer, but if not, here are instructions to recreate them.

+To create `packages/d2l-api/google-api-credentials.json`:

+1. You will need to be logged in to Google Cloud Console as`d2l.sg.dev@gmail.com`.

+2. Visit the [OAuth conent screen](https://console.cloud.google.com/apis/credentials/consent?project=d2l-one-334008) settings and register yourself as a Test User (if you are not listed there already).

+3. Visit the [Credentials](https://console.cloud.google.com/apis/credentials?project=d2l-one-334008) page and Create a new credential

+   Type: "OAuth Client ID"

+   Application type: This should be type "Desktop" (even though were are developing an API server)

+4. Download the JSON, and save it to the aforementioned filename.

+To create `packages/d2l-api/google-api-token.json`:

+1. Delete the existing token file

+2. Run the d2l-api server (you need terminal access, so don't run it as a daemon through init)

+3. On the console, you will be prompted to open a URL

+4. Follow the instructions on the URL, then copy the code it gives you, and paste it to the d2l-api process

+Note: After a couple of weeks, my token was revoked.
+I think Google did that auomatically because our app is still in testing phase.
+(Source: 3. [here](https://stackoverflow.com/a/67456685))

+## Deployment

+### Secret files

+These files are not stored in the repo, but you may need them to run the service in production.
+I am noting them here, so you won't miss any of them.

+If you need some of these files, contact one of the existing admins.

+- `~/.ssh/d2l_sg_dev_aws.pem` - Access key for AWS server

+- `/deployment.cfg` - Some environment variables for the `deploy-to-production.sh` script

+- `/packages/d2l-api/google-api-credentials.json` - General OAuth account for the app

+- `/packages/d2l-api/google-api-token.json` - Token offering access to a specific Google Drive

+- `d2l.sg.secrets.txt` - Contains account details for the Google account, domain registrar account, CloudFlare account, etc.

+  The Google account `d2l.sg.dev@gmail.com` is used for:

+  - GMail, for general admin tasks

+  - The Google Sheet we use is hosted on that Google Drive

+  - The Google API for our app (which can theoretically access any Google Drive, if the target account authorizes us)